MU-Data-Science/QIK/README.md

 # QIK
 **Q**uerying **I**mages Using Contextual **K**nowledge is a large-scale image retrieval system for complex everyday scenes.
-It combines advances in deep learning and natural language processing in a novel fashion to capture the relationships between objects in an everyday scenes.
+It combines advances in deep learning and natural language processing in a novel way to capture the relationships between objects in everyday scenes.
+It uses XML and XPath to construct queries for images and

+# Publications
+Arun Zachariah, Mohamed Gharibi, and Praveen Rao - QIK: A System for Large-Scale Image Retrieval on Everyday Scenes With Common Objects.
+In ACM International Conference on Multimedia Retrieval (ICMR 2020), 9 pages, Dublin, Ireland. (to appear)

 ## System Setup